 |Functional Testing||Non-Functional Testing|

-|It is done to validate the actions and operations of an application.||To verify the performance of the application.|
+|Validates the actions and operations of an application.||Verifies the performance of the application.|

-|Focus is on user requirements.||Focus in on user expectations.|
+|Focuses on user requirements.||Focus on user expectations.|

-|It is executed before non-functional testing.||It is executed after functional testing.|
+|Executed before non-functional testing.||Executed after functional testing.|

-|It is easy to define functional requirements.||It is difficult to define requirements for non-functional testing.|
+|Easy to define functional requirements.||Difficult to define requirements for non-functional testing.|

-|Eg: Check login functionality.||Eg: the page should load in 1 second.|
+|Eg., check login functionality.||Eg: the page should load in one second.|

-|Functional testing is easy to be executed by manual testing||Non-functional testing should be automated.|
+|Functional testing is easily executed by manual testing.||Non-functional testing should be automated.|

-On average, an app loses 95% of the new users after the first 3 months.
-This is because there is less focus on the testing and as a result the app has bugs.
-This can be avoided with a good strategy and tools to perform functional testing and non-functional testing on the apps. pCloudy has features which make functional testing and non-functional testing easy and fast.
-It is important for the users as it will save them money and resources.
+On average, an app loses 95% of new users after the first three months.
+This is because there is not enough focus on testing, and as a result the app has bugs.
+This can be avoided with a good strategy and tools to perform functional testing and non-functional testing on the apps.
+Cloudy has features which make functional testing and non-functional testing easy and quick.
+It is important for users as it saves them money and resources.

 Watch this video to learn more about pCloudy :